Pregnant Women and Infants

 Pregnant Women: Permitted to board if pregnant for 24 weeks or less on day of embarkation.
 A medical certificate establishing fitness is required.

-Infants: Minimum age is 6-11 months, parents must sign a waiver.
-Silversea reserves the right to limit all children under 3 years old.
+Infants: Minimum age is 6-12 months depending on cruise ship.
+Parents must notify Silversea of any children 6-12 months and sign a waiver.
+Silversea does not provide for the care or entertainment of children, and reserves the right to limit all children under 3 years old.